 3. Stay social

 It’s important to have a group of supportive people in your life.
 Social relationships are so important for our overall health.
-Even now with social distancing, it’s important to stay in touch with trusted friends.

 But, be mindful that your relationships are serving you, not draining you.
 Consciously choose relationships and social gatherings that energize and support you, and avoid relationships and people that make you consistently feel drained, negative, or unsupported.